24 Hour Emergency Line: (01295) 670501

 COPD in Horses

-Equine Asthma, otherwise known as Recurrent Airway Obstruction (RAO), COPD, “broken wind” or “heaves”, is an allergic reaction.
+Equine asthma, otherwise known as Recurrent Airway Obstruction (RAO), COPD, “broken wind” or “heaves”, is an allergic reaction.
 It is usually triggered by dust, mould, pollen or fungal spores, causing the airway to become inflamed.
 This causes the airways to narrow and mucus production to increase.
 These problems then lead to the symptoms of asthma.

 Asthma / COPD Symptoms in Horses